 - Underpinned by latest thinking about quality learning and brain-based learning

 There is a ’Big Question’, which lasts for a longer period of time (usually a half-term).
-Each week there are separate questions (called learning challenges), which build up to answer the ‘Big Question’.
 The teacher and children work together to create the learning challenges.
 Such questions could be: